 The name Deep Magic pays homage to C.S.
 Lewis’s The Chronicles of Narnia.
 From June 2002 to June of 2006, Deep Magic was a monthly e-zine operated by a nonprofit organization founded by three friends who had a mutual love of SFF and a desire to promote clean writing within those genres.
-Deep Magic is now a bi-monthly publication that pays professional rates for SFF short fiction, relaunched by the same three friends, with help of other industry professionals who join in Deep Magic’s mission to create a safe place for minds to wander in the worlds and universe of SFF.
-We want all who visit to feel welcome and confident that they will encounter professionally written fiction of the highest quality that is safe for all to read.
+Deep Magic is now a quarterly publication that pays professional rates for SFF short fiction, relaunched by the same three friends, with help of other industry professionals who join in Deep Magic’s mission to create a safe place for minds to wander.
 If submitting a story, please see our submission guidelines.
 We will consider stories within any sub genre (epic, paranormal, steampunk, etc).
 The best way to get our attention with your submissions is to create great tension in your story.
-If the story you wish to submit fits within those parameters, we would love to read it.

 (alphabetical by first name)